Welcome to our school's website!

 Lothersdale Primary School has a track record of consistently reaching very high results.
-Our achievements have been recognised by Ofsted in January 2006, October 2008 and July 2014 OFSTED judged our school to be outstanding with no significant areas for improvement.
-A further RE subject inspection in April 2008 judged our school to be outstanding in this area of the curriculum.
+Our achievements have been recognised by Ofsted in January 2006, October 2008 and, most recently, July 2014 when we have been judged ‘Outstanding’ in all areas, with no significant areas for improvement.
 A copy of the OFSTED reports can be downloaded from the School Performance Information section of this website.

 On 1st August 2015 Lothersdale School chose to convert to an Academy, forming a Multi Academy Trust (MAT) with Askwith Primary School and Bilton Grange Primary School, Harrogate known as Yorkshire Collaborative Academy Trust (YCAT).
 Since October 2016 the MAT has grown to five schools with Hawes Primary and Leyburn Primary joining the trust .
-As a MAT the three schools believe in the principles of collaborative practice in the school-led system as the most effective way to raise achievement and foster life-long learning for children and adults.
+As a MAT, the five schools believe in the principles of collaborative practice in the school led system as the most effective way to raise achievement and foster life-long learning for children and adults.
 Our working relationships are built on professional integrity and honesty with all staff continually striving to improve their teaching to achieve the best outcomes for all children.
 There are high expectations for all staff to challenge and support each other in the continuous improvement of teaching and learning.
 Our ethos is based on the principle: